bbauska/JS-YT-Objects/README.md

 <h4>objectName.propertyName</h4>
 You can define a property by assigning it a value.
-For example, let’s create an object named Car and give it properties like company, model, and color.
+For example, let’s create an object named <mark>Car</mark> and give it properties like company, model, and color.
 It can be defined as:

 <pre>